rob-bl8ke/java-vertx-study/README.md

 This means that Vert.x dependencies can be added one after another and will be compatible with the vert.x specified vert.x version.

-Add teh `vertx-web` dependency to use the Router.
+Add the `vertx-web` dependency to use the Router.

 ```xml
     <dependencies>